Why Tennis is the World's Toughest Sport

 In the beginning, they think we are kidding, but after reading the reasons laid out in this post they grow to appreciate just how tough our sport really is.

-Below are 15 reasons why tennis is the most psychologically demanding sport.
+Below are 15 reasons why tennis is the most toughest and psychologically demanding sport.

 1) TENNIS IS AN INDIVIDUAL SPORT.

 In tennis, you are all alone on the court.
 No one shares in the glory or the blame.
 There is no teammate to pass off to if you are playing poorly and you cannot be taken out of the game for a while you recuperate from your poor play.

 Tennis is one of the only sports where young players are not allowed to receive any coaching.
 Except for a handful of exceptions like HS tennis, Zonal teams, or Davis Cup, nearly all tournaments do not allow for coaching.
 The no coaching restriction is unusual in sports and clearly forces young competitors to deal with the pressures and problems of playing on their own.

 Many successful professional players have reported that the stresses of junior tennis were the greatest of their entire career.
 For example, Chris Evert has reported that she felt more pressure during her junior career than she did at any other time as a player.
 The junior player must deal with the same frustrations during tournament play as the adult, but with fewer resources and life experiences to handle them.

 Tennis players must remain in full view of spectators, regardless of how they perform.
 They may desperately wish to hide from the world but they cannot due to the structure and rules of the game.
 Embarrassment, discouragement, anger, choking, euphoria, they’re all there for everyone to see.
 Some players dislike this aspect of tennis while others embrace it.
 Either way, tennis provides little shelter for the emotions that accompany such an exciting game.